williamvds/website/content/blog/git/index.md

 Instead of showing just a simple before-and-after, the diff shows the changes applied to both the contents from `master` and `conflict`, followed by the new change which replaced both.
-This is a _combined diff_, showing the change that the new commit introduces in comparison to all of its parents[^7].
-If we kept the contents from either `master` or `conflicts` the diff would be empty;
-technically the merge would have introduced no new changes.
+This is a _combined diff_, showing the change that the new commit introduces in comparison to all of its parents.[^git-combined-diff] If we kept the contents from either `master` or `conflicts` the diff would be empty; technically the merge would have introduced no new changes.
 In that case, you could instead use `$ git diff <merge commit>..<merge-commit>^` to show changes that the merge introduced into the target branch.
 I'll explain this syntax in the next section.

 ```bash
 # Delete the new branch to clean up